fortrabbit/legal/data-processing-agreement.md

 # Data processing agreement by fortrabbit

-last modified: 07th June 2018
+last modified: 5th of August 2021

 Data processing potentially including personal data is happening on multiple levels with web hosting.
 This agreement is covering cases where you — the client — are collecting and processing personal data on our platform.
 It offers contractual terms that meet GDPR requirements.